Jenny, you have helped me gain a much clearer picture of who I am, and what I want and need from life.With love C.L.

 What is CBT, or Cognitive Behavioural Therapy?

 CBT, or Cognitive Behavioural Therapy teaches us how to understand the relationship between incoming thoughts, feelings, and behaviours.
 When we can separate our thoughts and our feelings from our behaviours, and acknowledging them, we can allow them to change.

-How we THINK “cognitive” about events has a powerful influence on how we FEEL about them, and then what we DO “behaviour” about them.
+How we think about events has a powerful influence on how we feel about them, and then what we do about them.
 CBT focuses to improve the “here and now” and moving forward, rather than emphasising the causes of distress or symptoms of the past.

 For example: if you think a dog may bite you, you feel scared, this then has an effect on what we do (behaviour), so you may cross the road to avoid the dog.